ClovisIRex/CheckStyle/README.md

 `

 # Note
-This POSIX shell script has been tested on macOs Mojave 10.14.6. it should work on other platforms(e.g Linux) but I can't guarantee it.
+This POSIX shell script has been tested on macOs Mojave 10.14.6.
+It should work on other platforms(e.g Linux) but I can't guarantee it.